 Over the years, the Waseca Reading Program has become a standard in many Montessori classrooms.
-It is cleanly structured to provide a systematic and sequential presentation of the phonetic elements used in the English language.
+It is structured to provide a systematic and sequential presentation of the phonetic elements used in the English language.

-- Aqua- silent e rule as applied to each vowel
+Aqua focuses on the silent e rule as applied to each vowel